Statistics & Data Science MS Overview

 How can I get involved in Stanford's student organizations?

-From Leadership lunches to student activities fair, check out Stanford's SAL hub.
+- For Leadership lunches to the student activities fair, check out Stanford's SAL hub.

 What academic resources does Stanford offer Masters students?

 There are many resources available across Stanford.
-The ones that Masters students most often take advantage of are the workshops and career fairs sponsored by BEAM and similar event offered by the School of Engineering (Xtend) for those in the Data Science program.
+The ones that Masters students most often take advantage of are the workshops and career fairs sponsored by BEAM and similar events offered by the School of Engineering's Xtend Career Forum for those in the Data Science program.

-Graduate Life Office hosts a New Graduate Student Orientation Week (August 31 - September 13)
+- Graduate Life Office hosts a New Graduate Student Orientation (NGSO) Week

 Notification/Obligation to Read Email

 For many University communications, email to a student's Stanford email account is the official form of notification to the student, and emails sent by University officials to such email addresses will be presumed to have been received and read by the student.
-Emails and forms delivered through a SUNet account by a student to the University may likewise constitute a formal communication, with the use of this password-protected account constituting the student's electronic signature. https://bulletin.stanford.edu/academic-policies/university-policies-and-statements
+Emails and forms delivered through a SUNet account by a student to the University may likewise constitute formal communication, with the use of this password-protected account constituting the student's electronic signature.
+Read the entire policy pertaining to University Communication with Students.